openaq/openaq-info/FAQ.md

 **15. What is the license of the software?**

-##D. Contributing and Participating with the OpenAQ Platform and Community
+##D. Contributing to the OpenAQ Platform & Community

 ###Ongoing Projects